 The intended time reference for the study is to assess the operation of the Nordex wind farm (Delta4000 turbines) in 2021.
-At the time of the reference year, the wind farm was under construction.
+At this time reference, the wind farm was not built yet.
 The results of the study should remain valid until significant technological changes occur.